moorepants/dissertation/davisbicycle.rst

    the first experiments.
 They self calibrated the sensor with with a set of pulleys and cables to apply a pure torque to the handlebars.
-They measured the torque during two different maneuver types: a sharp turn at various angles and steady turns on various diameter circles both at 10mph (4.5 meters/second).
+They measured the torque during two different maneuver types: a sharp turn at various angles and steady turns on various diameter circles, both at 10 mph (4.5 m/s).
 The rider maintained constant speed through visual feedback of a speedometer.
-The signals were very noisy and he filters the data a moving average.
+The signals were very noisy and Cheng filters the data with a moving average.
 He was not able to identify any countersteering.
-He claims the rider turns the handle bars right to initiate a right turn, which is counter to what models and other experiments predict.
-For the sharp turns the highest reported torque is about 10 Nm, for the steady turning he reports the highest average torque as 1 Nm.
+Cheng claimed the rider turns the handle bars right to initiate a right turn, which is counter to what models and other experiments predict.
+For the sharp turns the highest reported torque is about 10 Nm, for the steady turning they report the highest average torque as 1 Nm.
 :cite:`Astrom2005`
    Åström et al. talks briefly about the steer torque measurement system constructed for the UCSB instrumented bicycle but with little extra